abadid/cmsc424-spring2018/project6/README.md

    2. fl.customerid = c.customerid
    3. c.frequentflieron = a.airlineid

 **Q2 (4pt)**.
-[Query Debugging] For this problem, you are required to switch to `q2db` database (`psql q2db`) where we have already populated the `customers` table with a relatively large dataset.
+[Query Debugging] For this problem, please switch to `q2db` database (`psql q2db`) where we have already populated the `customers` table with a relatively large dataset.
 The `customers` table has the same schema as the one that we had used in Project 1.
 The following query counts the number of customer pairs whose year of birth differ by a year.

 ```
 with custbyear as (